epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 A sample application that uses Open Liberty to connect to IBM MQ to enqueue & dequeue messages.

->ℹ️ Updated to use Jakarta 9.1 and IBM MQ 9.3
+> Updated to use Jakarta 9.1 and IBM MQ 9.3

 ## Setup